 - Prioritise your ideas depending on your ressources available and the reach of the actions

-You must develop an approach that aligns with deep understanding of your organisation’s cause.
+You must develop an approach that aligns with a deep understanding of your organization’s cause.
 The identification of the right assets and using them in an effective manner will enable you to build an authentic strategy.

 3. Connect with the people

-Think about how you can include as many people into this “re-imagining your organisation” process.
-You can even ask the board of directors to engage in the discussion, and ask the people you serve to represent themselves in leadership roles.
+Think about how you can include as many people into this “re-imagining your organization” process.
+You can even ask the board of directors to engage in the discussion and ask the people you serve to represent themselves in leadership roles.

-With so much input, you will be able to devise a cohesive and COVID resilient organisation.
-This would also be the right time to explore your practices and weed-out what does not work anymore.
-You can even re-imagine your organisation while you try to adopt new personnel and compensation practices.
-The aim of building these relationships is to become more sustainable as you re-imagine your organisation.
+With so much input, you will be able to devise a cohesive and COVID resilient organization.
+This would also be the right time to explore your practices and weed out what does not work anymore.
+You can even re-imagine your organization while you try to adopt new personnel and compensation practices.
+The aim of building these relationships is to become more sustainable as you re-imagine your organization.